Pavel Pogrebnyak: International career

 Pogrebnyak debuted for the Russian national team on 16 August 2006 in a friendly match against Latvia, where he scored his first goal.

 He was also initially called up as part of the Russian squad for UEFA Euro 2008, but because of a knee injury he picked up in a friendly match versus Serbia, he was replaced by Oleg Ivanov before Russia began the tournament.
 He was confirmed for the finalized UEFA Euro 2012 squad on 25 May 2012.

 On 12 May 2014, Pogrebnyak was called up to the provisional 30-man Russian World Cup squad, however four days later he was replaced by Denis Cheryshev as the squad was cut down to 25 players.

 Personal life

-Pogrebnyak is married to Maria Shatalova – Pogrebnyak and they have three sons: Artem, Pavel and Alexey.
+Pogrebnyak is married to Maria Shatalova – Pogrebnyak and they have three sons.
+In July 2023, Shatalova – Pogrebnyak filed for divorce.

 He is the brother of Kirill Pogrebnyak and Nikolai Pogrebnyak, they are both free agents as of June 2021.

 In March 2019 Pogrebnyak was accused of racism after saying it was "laughable" for black players to represent the Russian national team.
 Russian Football Union fined him 250,000 rubles (approximately €3,300) and put him on probation until the end of the 2018–19 season for his statements.

-He is the subject of the song "My cousin looks like Pavel Pogrebnyak" by Kunt and the Gang, a song focusing on how much the singer's cousin looks like Pavel.